 2. Editing Exercises in and out of class.

-Learning objective Hone your skills in the nuts and bolts of journalism to make you better journalists and to get you thinking like editors.
+Learning objective: Hone your skills in the nuts and bolts of journalism to make you better journalists and to get you thinking like editors.

 3. Digital Media Tools for Journalists: These tools are certainly not all inclusive.
 They change or are added to every day.
 And certainly, if you know of anything your fellow journalists should know about, don't hesitate to express yourself.

-: Get you acquainted and comfortable with some of the online tools available to journalists while also pushing you to think about journalism and its future in the 21st century as pixels replace the atoms of paper and ink.
+Learning objective: Get you acquainted and comfortable with some of the online tools available to journalists while also pushing you to think about journalism and its future in the 21st century as pixels replace the atoms of paper and ink.

 4. Case Studies.
 In-class discussion of case studies relevant to the issues of editing.
 Silence in these discussions is not golden.
 You will then blog on the case study.
 Keep in mind, I will be looking for flawless editing as well as critical thinking, and will grade accordingly for deficiencies in your editing.